James Trafford: International career

 Trafford played his first international match of his career for England U17 on 24 March 2018 against Croatia U17 in which he saved a penalty and kept a clean sheet in a 0–0 draw despite England being down to ten men.
 He made a further six appearances for the U17 including one appearance at the 2019 UEFA European Under-17 Championship, then played twice for England U18, and once for England U19.

 On 6 September 2021, Trafford made his debut for the England U20s during a 6–1 victory over Romania U20s at St. George's Park.

 On 25 May 2022, Trafford received his first call up to the England U21 squad ahead of the final round of 2023 UEFA European Under-21 Championship qualification matches.
 Trafford made his debut in the 5–0 win away to Kosovo.

 On 14 June 2023, Trafford was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He did not concede a goal during the tournament in six matches, the first time a goalkeeper had done this in the tournament's history, and saved a stoppage-time penalty and its rebound in the final against Spain as England won the game 1–0.
 His mentality was praised by England under-21 manager Lee Carsley.
 It was later reported that Trafford had told friends that he would save a penalty that game.

 Following an injury to Sam Johnstone in March 2024, Trafford received his first call up to the senior squad for a friendly against Belgium.
-He was selected to England's provisional 33-member squad for Euro 2024.
-On 6 June 2024, he was dropped from the final 26-man squad.
+He was selected to England's provisional 33-member squad for Euro 2024, but was dropped from the final 26-man squad on 6 June.
 In October 2025, Manchester City manager Pep Guardiola said that Trafford would become an England goalkeeper in due course.

+On 27 March 2026, Trafford made his full England international debut in a friendly against Uruguay at Wembley.
+He conceded a stoppage time penalty, with the match ending in a 1–1 draw.

+On 22 May 2026, Trafford was selected in England's 26-man squad for the 2026 FIFA World Cup.
+He remained an unused substitute, serving as backup to first-choice goalkeeper Jordan Pickford, as England went on to finish the tournament in third place.
+In September 2026 he was said by the BBC to be challenging Pickford as England's first-choice goalkeeper.

 Style of play

 He spent his early career as an outfield player.
-At Carlisle he began as a midfielder but volunteered to become a goalkeeper at age 9.
+At Carlisle he began as a midfielder, but volunteered to become a goalkeeper at age nine.
 He has been praised for his reflexes and distribution.
-He is noted for his ability to get clean sheets, breaking multiple records with Bolton Wanderers, Burnley, and winning the 2023 UEFA European Under-21 Championship without conceding a goal.
+He is noted for his ability to keep clean sheets, breaking multiple records with Bolton Wanderers, Burnley, and winning the 2023 UEFA European Under-21 Championship without conceding a goal.